afnw35342/LearnAWS/readme.md

 - Use case is data retention for regulatory purposes
   - Unlikely to need to retrieve it but just in case...

-## Storage Gateway

-Hybrid cloud storage

-Standard storage protocols

-File gateway
-Tape gateway
-Volume gateway
-  - iSCSI

-Links to
-- S3 file gateway
-- FSx file gateway
-  - File shares

-Data cached locally and moved to the cloud using optimised secure file Xfers

 ### Storage Gateway

 - Extension of on-prem storage into the cloud
 - Backup & archiving, DR, data processing in the cloud, stroage tiering, data migration
+- Data cached locally and moved to the cloud using optimised secure file Xfers

+#### File Gateway

+- VM runs on-prem
+- Syncs local files with S3
+  - FSx as file shares
+- Recent files cached locally

+#### Volume Gateway

+- iSCSI
+- Uploads files to EBS  in blocks
+- Point in time snapshots

+##### Stored Volume

+- Complete copy on-prem, snapshots sent to AWS

+##### Cached Volume

+- Recently accessed data cached on-prem, complete copy in AWS

+#### Tape Gateway

+- Backups to virtual tapes using existing backup infra
+- Stored locally then async upload to S3
+- Ultimate destination is S3 Glacier
+- Pay for data storage and fast retrieval

 ### EFS